- Command Line Mode

 To run Export Server in Web Server mode, set

 server as the first parameter.
 The host and port parameters are optional.
 In this mode, a usual HTTP web server is run.
 It receives POST requests and sends the result as a base64 line or as a Byte Array with the "File Transfer" header.

 When you stop the server, you must stop the PhantomJS process too.

 java -jar anychart-export.jar server

-The sample of a command written in console:
+A sample of a command in the console:

 curl -X POST -H "Accept: application/json" --data "responseType=base64&dataType=script&data=var chart = anychart.line([1,2,5]); chart.container('container'); chart.draw();" localhost:2000/png